hyperledger/iroha-2-docs/src/guide/support.md

 A large part of the community currently uses [Telegram](https://t.me/hyperledgeriroha) for communication.
 The Hyperledger part of the team prefers [Discord](https://discord.gg/hyperledger), with two dedicated channels: `iroha` and `iroha-2-contributors`.
-The Discord and Telegram channels are synchronised, and users of both channels see your messages.
+The Discord and Telegram channels are synchronized, so users of both media see your messages.

 Finally, you can [create](https://github.com/hyperledger/iroha/issues/new/choose) a GitHub issue, whether it's a request to update documentation, a suggestion for the core team, or a bug you have found.